 - You only need to employ three Panamanian nationals.

 - The visa is only for one year, and you must renew it annually.

 Panama Reforestation Investor Visa

 This visa has an attractively low entry cost.
 For just $100,000 you can qualify, and be on the way to a Panama passport.

 The investment must be in a certified Panama reforestation project, and you’ll need to purchase at least 5 hectares.
-These projects have historically created excellent returns for investors as well as a visa and passport.
+These projects have historically created excellent returns for investors as well as a visa and passports.

 The government fee for this visa is $600, with an additional $800 refundable repatriation fee.
 Again, this fee is refunded if you get permanent residency.
 The same amount is required for each dependent included on the application.

 The original visa is for two years and is renewable.
-After the two years, you are eligible to apply to convert your visa to Panama permanent residency.
+After two years, you are eligible to apply to convert your visa to Panama permanent residency.

 Panama Agricultural Investor program